justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-checkout-step/README.md

 ### Implement the `CommerceCheckoutStep` Interface

-We can extend a base class to give us functionality to build on top of: [BaseCommerceCheckoutStep](https://github.com/liferay/com-liferay-commerce/blob/2.0.3/commerce-api/src/main/java/com/liferay/commerce/util/BaseCommerceCheckoutStep.java).
+We can extend [BaseCommerceCheckoutStep](https://github.com/liferay/com-liferay-commerce/blob/2.0.3/commerce-api/src/main/java/com/liferay/commerce/util/BaseCommerceCheckoutStep.java) to give us functionality to build on top of.
 This simplifies our work to implement this interface.

 The following three methods are required in addition to extending the base class: